chuscazo/my-custom-xdk-plugin/README.md

 some keys to the iOS plist file.
 Only one file is required in the plugin, it is named `plugin.xml`.

-Clone this plugin repo and update the `[ Key Value ]` part of the plugin to fit your BIS encryption compliance code.
+Add this plugin and provide your BIS encryption compliance code via the BIS_KEY parameter that you will find in the `plugin.xml` file.

-Then add the plugin using the Intel XDK plugin management tool on the Projects tab as a git repo plugin.
+Add the plugin using the Intel XDK plugin management tool on the Projects tab.
+Add it as a git repo plugin.

 Additional info regarding this can be found here > https://software.intel.com/en-us/xdk/faqs/general#android-manifest